Trellick Tower: Decline

 By the time Trellick Tower opened, high-rise tower blocks were becoming unfashionable.
 The LCC had been replaced by the Greater London Council (GLC) by the time construction started, who put more stringent construction and financial constraints on the project.
 Shortly after its completion the building was transferred to the RBKC local council.
 Goldfinger had intended that tenants should be vetted for suitability and petitioned the GLC for the building to have proper security and a concierge, but the council declined his request.
 This meant that the building was open access and rough sleepers and drug criminals took up residence in its corridors.
 Drying rooms on the ground floor, designed by Goldfinger to stop tenants hanging laundry on the balconies, were vandalised before the tower block opened.

 By the late 1970s Trellick Tower was a scene of crime and anti-social behaviour, and many tenants were very reluctant to move in.
 On one occasion vandals set off a fire extinguisher on the 12th floor, with water from the sprinkler system flooding the lifts and leaving the tower without electricity, heat or running water over the Christmas period.
 A pensioner was forced to use the stairs after all the lifts were out of order, and subsequently collapsed and died.
 On the 15th floor, a 27-year-old woman was dragged from one of the lifts and raped.
 The tower became nicknamed "The Tower of Terror" and residents attempted to be re-housed.
 The GLC spent more than £300,000 on an intercom system and wholesale electrical repairs, but reliability and management problems made them counterproductive.

 In 1982 a man was killed after jumping off the top of Trellick Tower when his parachute failed to open.
-He was a member of a group of dangerous sports enthusiasts who were interested in BASE jumping.
+He was a member of a group of extreme sport enthusiasts who were interested in BASE jumping.
 The action was condemned by the British Parachute Association.